 University education basically offers an academic experience, while vocational training has a different learning approach that’s focused on specific task mastery.
 Courses in vocational education will teach students specific knowledge and skills that will help them perform a particular job role.

 Because each person learns differently, some might find vocational learning more effective than university education.
 For students who find it easier to understand lessons by doing, VET programs will be a more appropriate choice, as this type of schooling encourages students to get their hands busy in understanding concepts and applying techniques in work situations.
 On the other hand, students who learn better through discourse may find university education a better-suited choice.

 In fact, vocational education may be deemed as a more flexible approach to learning.
 Some experts have debated how vocational education can be used as a means to teach academic courses.
 Some students also take vocational education as a prelude to university.

 Shifting from Vocational Education into University

-According to the Department of Education and Training, VET was the basis for 12 per cent of admissions into higher education.
+According to the Department of Employment, Small Business and Training, VET was the basis for 12 per cent of admissions into higher education.
 Coincidentally, in some universities, the number of students taking vocational education for university admission increased two-fold, from 32 per cent in 2011 to 64 per cent in 2016.

 A research has identified 48 programs across 27 universities that are meant to prepare students for higher education degree course.
 These courses are also offered for domestic students free of charge and have little to no prerequisite for entry in terms of a student’s academic performance.
 Indeed, vocational education is also a valuable pathway into university.